Deep Reinforcement Learning: An Overview: Applications

+RL can improve efficiency for image classification by focusing only on salient parts.
+For visual object localization and detection, RL can improve efficiency over approaches with exhaustive spatial hypothesis search and sliding windows, and strikes a balance between sampling more regions for better accuracy and stopping the search when sufficient confidence is obtained about the target's location.

 \citet{Mnih-attention-2014} introduced the recurrent attention model (RAM) to focus on selected sequence of regions or locations from an image or video for image classification and object detection.
-The authors used RL methods, in particular, REINFORCE algorithm, to train the model, to overcome the issue that the model is non-differentiable, and experimented on an image classification task and a dynamic visual control problem.
-We discuss attention in Section~\ref{attention}.
+The authors used REINFORCE to train the model, to overcome the issue that the model is non-differentiable, and experimented on an image classification task and a dynamic visual control problem.

+\citet{Caicedo2015} proposed an active detection model for object localization with DQN, by deforming a bounding box with transformation actions to determine the most specific location for target objects. \citet{Jie2016} proposed a tree-structure RL approach to search for objects sequentially, considering both the current observation and previous search paths, by maximizing the long-term reward associated with localization accuracy over all objects with DQN. \citet{Mathe2016} proposed to use policy search for visual object detection. \citet{Kong2017} deployed collaborative multi-agent RL with inter-agent communication for joint object search. \citet{Welleck2017} proposed a hierarchical visual architecture with an attention mechanism for multi-label image classification. \citet{Rao2017} proposed an attention-aware deep RL method for video face recognition.